-- Requirement 1.2.4 The HCVS shall include a means to monitor the status of the vent system (e.g., valve position indication) from the control room or other location(s).
-The monitoring system shall be designed for sustained operation during a prolonged SBO. - Staff Position: Plant operators must be able to readily monitor the status of the HCVS at all times, including being able to understand whether or not containment pressure/energy is being vented through the HCVS, and whether or not containment integrity has been restored following venting operations.
-Licensees shall provide a means to allow plant operators to readily determine, or have knowledge of, the following system parameters: (1) HCVS vent valves' position (open or closed), (2) system pressure, and (3) effluent temperature.
-Other important information includes the status of supporting systems, such as availability of electrical power and pneumatic supply pressure.
-Monitoring by means of permanently installed gauges that are at, or nearby, the HCVS control panel is acceptable.
-The staff will consider alternative approaches for system status instrumentation; however, licensees must provide sufficient information and justification for alternative approaches.
+Requirement 1.2.4 The HCVS shall include a means to monitor the status of the vent system (e.g., valve position indication) from the control room or other location(s).

+The monitoring system shall be designed for sustained operation during a prolonged SBO.

+Plant operators must be able to readily monitor the status of the HVCS at all times, including being able to understand whether or not valves are open or closed, system pressure and effluent temperature.
+Other important information includes the status of supporting systems, such as instrument air (or $N_2$ , if used) valve position indication and pressure.
+The means to monitor system status shall support sustained operations during a prolonged SBO.
-The means to monitor system status shall support sustained operations during a prolonged SBO, and be designed to operate under potentially harsh environmental conditions that would be expected following a loss of containment heat removal capability and SBO.
-Power supplies to all instruments, controls, and indications shall be from the same power sources supporting the HCVS operation.
 "Sustained operations" may include the use of portable equipment to provide an alternate source of power to components used to monitor HCVS status.

-Licensees shall demonstrate instrument reliability via an appropriate combination of design, analyses, operating experience, and/or testing of channel components for the following sets of parameters:

-- radiological conditions that the instruments may encounter under normal plant conditions, and during and after a prolonged SBO event. - temperatures and pressure conditions as described under requirement 1.2.8, including dynamic loading from system operation. - humidity based on instrument location and effluent conditions in the HCVS. - Requirement 1.2.5 The HCVS shall include a means to monitor the effluent discharge for radioactivity that may be released from operation of the HCVS.
-The monitoring system shall provide indication in the control room or other location(s), and shall be designed for sustained operation during a prolonged SBO. - Staff Position: Licensees shall provide an independent means to monitor overall radioactivity that may be released from the HCVS discharge.
-The radiation monitor does not need to meet the requirements of NUREG 0737 for monitored releases, nor does it need to be able monitor releases quantitatively to ensure compliance with Title 10 of the Code of Federal Regulations (10 CFR) Part 100 or 10 CFR Section 50.67.
-A wide-range monitoring system to monitor the overall activity in the release providing indication that effluent from the containment environment that is passing by the monitor is acceptable.
-The use of other existing radiation monitor is not acceptable because plant operators need accurate information about releases coming from the containment via the HCVS in order to make informed decisions on operation of the reliable hardened venting system.
+The HCVS shall include a means to monitor the effluent discharge for radioactivity that may be released from operation of the HCVS.
+The monitoring system shall provide indication in the control room or other location(s), and shall be designed for sustained operation during a prolonged SBO.

-The monitoring system shall provide indication in the control room or a remote location (i.e., HCVS control panel) for the first 24 hours of an extended SBO with electric power provided by permanent DC battery sources, and supplemented by portable power sources for sustained operations.
-Monitoring radiation levels is required only during the events that necessitate operation of the HCVS.
-The reliability of the effluent monitoring system under the applicable environmental conditions shall be demonstrated by methods described under Requirement 1.2.4.
+Licensees shall provide a means to monitor overall radioactivity that may be released from the HCVS discharge.
+The radiation monitor does not need to meet the requirements of NUREG 0737 for monitored releases. nor does it need to be able monitor releases quantitatively to ensure compliance with 10 CFR Part 100 or 10 CFR Section 50.67.
+A widerange monitoring system to monitor the overall activity in the release providing indication that effluent from the reactor are passing by the monitor is acceptable.
+The monitoring system shall be provided with indication in control room or a remote location for the first 24 hours after the initiation of the HCVS with electric power provided by permanent DC battery sources, supplemented by portable power sources for sustained operations.
+The remote indicating location should be in the close proximity to other operator actions required for sustained operation of the HCVS, such as manual connections to the portable motive force (N2 or air bottles, air compressor) and electric power for the system.
+Monitoring is required only during the events that necessitate operation of the HCVS.

-Requirement 1.2.6 The HCVS shall include design features to minimize unintended cross flow of vented fluids within a unit and between units on the site.
+The HCVS shall include design features to minimize unintended cross flow of vented fluids within a unit and between units on the site.